 - Pixel 4a: £349

-The Google Pixel 4 launched in October 2019 and is widely available from £669 for the smaller version of this phone; the larger Pixel 4 XL costs from £829.
+The Google Pixel 4 launched in October 2019 and is widely available from £669 for the smaller version of this phone; the larger Pixel 4 XL costs from £829 (prices true at launch).

-The Pixel 4a was announced on 3 August with a price of £349, so about half that of the Pixel 4, but it's not available until 1 October.
-Pre-orders will open on 10 September, so there's quite a delay before you can actually get it.
+The Pixel 4a was announced on 3 August 2020 with a price of £349, so about half the price of the Pixel 4.

 - Pixel 4: 147.1 x 68.8 x 8.2mm, glass back, IP68 rating